- Oops!Something went wrong.Please try again later.

 Drill hole deviation was measured by gyroscopic down hole surveys that were completed on all holes by International Directional Services of Elko, NV.
 Final drill collar locations are surveyed by differential GPS by Apex Surveying, LLC of Spring Creek, Nevada.

 All third party laboratories and service providers used or retained in the analysis of the samples are independent of Gold Standard.

-Steven R. Koehler, Manager of Projects, is the Company’s Qualified Person (QP) as defined by National Instrument 43-101 and has reviewed and approved the technical contents of this news release.
+Richard Yancey, Geology Manager, is the Company’s Qualified Person (QP) as defined by National Instrument 43-101 and has reviewed and approved the technical contents of this news release.

 About Gold Standard

 Gold Standard is developing the South Railroad Project, an open pit, heap leach gold project located in Elko County, Nevada.
 The project is part of a +21,000 hectare land package on the Carlin Trend, and is 100% owned or controlled by Gold Standard.
 The goal of the Company is to become the low-cost junior producer of choice in Nevada, one of the premier mining jurisdictions in the world.